Deep gold color; baked apple, pineapple, brioche, oak on the nose; apple, citrus, white peach, melon, oak spice on the palate.

 Leslie Frank is an Emmy-award-winning television news anchor and reporter, including nine years with KABC, the number one station in Los Angeles.
 Now, with that glitz, glamor, and power behind them, they focus on making major wine and spending time with their German Shepherd Riley.
 At least, that is what their website claims.
 Dogs are the big focus amid all this?
 Focus groups must say this image plays well for sales.

-Frank Family Vineyards Carneros Chardonnay 2018 is rock-solid Cali chard.
+Frank Family Vineyards Carneros Chardonnay 2019 is rock-solid Cali chard.
 Voluptuous.
 Well-done oak and malo—this avoids cartoonish California chard stereotype, but does flirt with those excesses.
 Rich chards such as this work as a solo sipper for people who prefer wine over cocktails or beer.
-Food pair with richer fare such as steak béarnaise, grilled veal chops with mushrooms, late-summer vegetables such as butternut squash; pumpkin ravioli; fish such as turbot; lobster, scallops, movie popcorn.
-Rich chardonnay does not play well with light cheeses, smoked fish and meats, seared tuna or salmon, tomato-based dishes. $30-36
+Food pair with richer fare such as steak béarnaise, grilled veal chops with mushrooms, late-summer vegetables such as butternut squash; pumpkin ravioli; fish such as turbot; shellfish in cream sauces; lobster; scallops; movie popcorn.
+Caution—rich chardonnays do not play well with light cheeses, smoked fish and meats, seared tuna, tomato-based dishes. $30-36